gongoody/gongoody/README.md

-### Hi there 👋, I´m Lucas !
+### Hi there 👋, I´m Gonzalo !

 ## I'm a Full Stack Developer from Córdoba - Argentina

 ******
 - 🔭 I’m currently working on a new App with my team !
-- 🌱 I’m currently learning Type Script !
+- 🌱 I’m currently learning about Machine Learning with Python !
-- 👯 I’m looking to collaborate with any other developers around the world !
+- 👯 I’m looking to collaborate with any other developers around the world in any kind of project!
-- ⚡ Fun fact: I´m Music Teacher, drummer/guitar player and a big fan of the Foo Fighters band!
+- ⚡ Fun fact: I´m barteder 🥃🍸, DJ 🎛️ and a animal lover 🐶🐱🐢 !

 ### Tech Stack